Why We Are So Scared to Travel Alone

 The Cost of Waiting on Other People

-When we wait on others, we slowly put our lives on hold.
-We delay trips because someone is unavailable.
-We skip events because no one wants to go.
-We turn down invitations because we do not want to attend alone.
-We tell ourselves, “Maybe next time,” but next time is not promised.
-While we are waiting, time keeps moving.
-Moments pass.
-Opportunities close.
-Memories that could have been created simply never happen.
+Waiting for others gradually stalls our lives.
+We postpone trips because someone isn’t available.
+We skip events because no one wants to attend alone.
+We decline invitations to avoid going solo.
+We tell ourselves, “Maybe next time,” but there are no guarantees.
+While we wait, time continues to advance.
+Moments slip away.
+Opportunities vanish.
+Memories that could have been made simply never occur.

 This year, I decided I did not want to miss out anymore.
 I wanted new experiences.
 I wanted to stretch myself.
 I wanted to prove to myself that I could step outside what felt safe.
 One of the biggest steps I took was going to my first concert alone.
 I went to see Miguel live, and I almost did not go.
 I questioned whether it would feel strange.
 I wondered if I should wait until I found someone to join me.
 But something inside me said, just go.